-When I saw a $3 NES game titled Dynowarz with a huge dinosaur on the cover, I knew that I had to pick this one up.
+When I saw an incredibly cheap NES game titled Dynowarz with a huge dinosaur on the cover, I knew that I had to pick this one up.
 After playing it, I’m glad that I only spent $3 on it.

 Dynowarz: Destruction of Spondylus was published by Bandai in 1990.
 At the time of its release, it received mostly negative reviews.
 The negative reception was rightfully earned in this instance, and I’ll explain why.

 There are two game modes for each level.
 The player controls Professor Proteus for half of the game and a dinosaur mech for the other half of the game.

 The portion of the game with Professor Proteus is essentially a platformer.
 You travel screen-by-screen, similar to games like Cybernoid, defeating enemies and carefully jumping from platform to platformer.

 It’s actually pretty easy to defeat the enemies.
 Your energy bar (health) is extremely generous and your gun has a split shot by default.
 The bad part is that there is absolutely no variation in the enemies.
 They’re all the same common enemies that die pretty quickly.

 The platforming, on the other hand, can be difficult.
 The character’s jump just doesn’t feel quite right and it takes some time getting used to.
 If you accidentally fall into a pit, you need to start the entire stage all over again.
 You only have one life and one chance before you get a game over.
 Fortunately, there are infinite continues, so the game is actually quite forgiving.

 In the last room, you have to defeat a giant eyeball boss.
 After defeating the eyeball, you need to traverse all the way back to the beginning, making sure not to fall to your death or else you’ll need to start from the beginning of the stage.